 A sudden loss of range of motion may be due to:

-Brain, nerve, or muscle disorders can damage the nerves, tendons and muscles, and cause loss of motion.
-Some include:
+Brain, nerve, or muscle disorders can damage the nerves, tendons, and muscles, and can cause loss of motion.
+Some of these disorders include:

-Your doctor or nurse may suggest exercises to increase muscle strength and flexibility.
+Your health care provider may suggest exercises to increase muscle strength and flexibility.